The-Talik/Red-Wizards-Extended-Endgame/README.md

 - Balance for ultra-late-game sectors L150+
   - Tiers 8 (Celestial) and 9(Transcendent)
   - allow very high level enemies to drop ship blueprints, possibly including unique faction ships
+- Make Hephaestus harder to get, but better.
 - UI improvements:
   - Controls active with map open.
   - Speed boosters as a toggle, rather than hold.
   - Map UI updates (Maybe a separate mod?)
   - Crafting UI updates (maybe a separate mod?)
   - Button to hide/forget a recipe from the crafting list.
+  - name of item spotted on minimap
 - Autopilot
   - Maybe as an equipment module.
   - Auto fly to area highlighted on local map.